 Sep9

-15:1 Then some Pharisees and teachers of the law came to Jesus from Jerusalem (This was no short walk, but a 75 mile journey taking several days.
-Show just how bent they were in destroying Jesus, that they were willing to travel for days just to pick a fight and give Jesu a hard time-(New) and asked 2 “Why do your disciples break the tradition of the elders?
+15:1 Then some Pharisees and teachers of the law came to Jesus from Jerusalem (This was no short walk, but a 100 mile trek taking several days.
+Shows just how motivated and bent they were in destroying Jesus, that they were willing to travel for days just to pick a fight and give Jesu a hard time-(New) and asked 2 “Why do your disciples (People often attack others by going after they’re followers.-(New) break the tradition of the elders?
 They don’t wash their hands before they eat!”
-(Marks Gospel explains in further detail of this practice saying “(The Pharisees and all the Jews do not eat unless they give their hands a ceremonial washing, holding to the tradition of the elders.
+(Marks Gospel adds a parenthetical explanation saying “The Pharisees and all the Jews do not eat unless they give their hands a ceremonial washing, holding to the tradition of the elders.
 4 When they come from the marketplace they do not eat unless they wash.
-And they observe many other traditions, such as the washing of cups, pitchers and kettles.-(Mark 7:3-4) Accusation may have been based on the earlier feeding of the 5000.-(New) [For additional Expository Notes See Book.]
+And they observe many other traditions, such as the washing of cups, pitchers and kettles.-(Mark 7:3-4) Accusation may have been based on the earlier feeding of the 5000.-(New) [For Complete Expository Notes See Book.]

-“Even today, were not all that different.
-We think if I go to church, if I read my bible, if I say the right words, if I tithe regularly, if I help the poor when I can, etc. Then everything’s good with God, He’ll have to accept me, He’ll have to forgive me.”⇒ All these things have merit, but what is wrong is when we those things are used to gain merit or status with God.
-Or those things alone are going to clean up the heart.
-The question is do we engage in those things because they make us feel good.
-I must be doing well because I’m at church Sunday mornings and Sunday nights.
+“Even today, we can make being holy & right with God a checklist to follow.
+If I attend church regularly, if I read my bible daily, if I pray more often, if I tithe a little more, if I give to charity, if I help the poor, etc. I’m O.K. and good with God”⇒ All these things; church attendance, prayer, bible study, fasting, alone time with God, serving in ministry, tithing, evangelism, etc. Are all good and necessary practices and should not be overlooked.
+And we should be taking time everyday to be in the word, prayer, bible study.
+But what can happen so quickly is that it can go from being a means of grace in growing and connecting with God to becoming a law.
+Did you read through the bible in a year.
+Did you memorize ten bible verses a day.
+Did you pray for at least an hour a day.
+Before you know it we take the joy out of them and make them noting more than ritual.
+Ask yourself this, how do you feel when you miss one of those things.
+If you don’t do your bible time every morning, if you don’t pray everyday, if you don’t take your quiet time with God.
+Do you feel that your not close with God that day?
+That somehow God’s holding that against you.
+Or we start to use those things to gain favor with God.
+I must be doing well because I’m at Church Sunday mornings.
 I go to bible study class on Wednesday, I’m engaged a daily devotion time in the word.
 I pray regularly before meals and before bed.
-So we go along checking all the boxes, these are the things that make for spiritual health.
+So we go along checking all the boxes, these are the things that make for spiritual growth and health.
 Yet, where is your heart.
 If you don’t check the condition of your heart, you can find yourself having wondered far away to the point that’s almost imperceptible to you!
 Because you’ve been measuring spiritual health by the wrong standards of outward conformity and religious observances in the name of God.
 We can be doctrinally straight and fully active in the things of church, God, and community.
 Yet no inward reality of the heart.
 You need to beware of offering to God what is external in the place of your heart.

 More Notes & Applications